 - Griseofulvin is not recommended to patients who are allergic to penicillin.

-Summary: Toenail fungus infections have a tendency to repeat, hence, the treatment has to be continued for days or months until the infected nail is completely replaced by a new non-infected nail.
-As a prevention measure, the toenail area should always be kept dry and clean always so that the infection does not recur.
+Summary: Toenail fungus infections have a tendency to repeat, hence, the regimen has to be continued for days or months until the infected nail is managed.
+As a preventative measure, the toenail area should always be kept dry and clean always so that the infection does not recur.